oscarbautista/Sudoku/readme.md

 The sudoku.js file contains all the methods of the Sudoku API needed for building and modifying sudoku puzzles.
+It is located at the end of the node_modules folder.

 To demonstrate how it can be implemented, I have created an example using Node.js.
 In order to run the server, node.js, express, and pug must be installed.